 The EMD F2 was essentially an extension of the FT.
 It still featured GM's 16-cylinder model 567B prime mover, which could produce 1,350 horsepower.
-The design did feature an upgraded traction motor, the model D27 although its continuous tractive effort rating remained at 40,000 pounds (with a starting tractive rating of 55,000 pounds).
-The locomotive's gearing was also changed to allow for a higher top speed rating of 70 mph.
+The design did offer an upgraded traction motor, the model D27 although its continuous tractive effort rating remained at 40,000 pounds (55,000 pounds starting).
+The locomotive's gearing was also changed to allow for a higher top speed of 70 mph.
 Again, the most noticeable internal difference, for crews anyway, was how EMD designed the layout of its engine compartment.
 Overall, it is interesting that the company even elected to release an F2 model when it had already cataloged the F3 directly after the war in 1945, which was selling in the thousands.

-Externally, the EMD F2 still carried the classic "bulldog" nose and streamlined carbody (although it slightly changed the steel sheathing around the front truck).
-However, Electro-Motive made some slight changes including spacing out the port holes and only designing three into the carbody (whereas the FT had featured four, quite close together).
+Externally, the F2 continued to carry the classic "bulldog" nose and streamlined carbody (although it slightly changed the steel sheathing around the front truck).
+However, Electro-Motive did make some minor, visual changes in this area such as the port holes' spacing with only three incorporated incorporated into the carbody instead of the closely spaced four on the FT.
 The builder also employed four exhaust fan housings on the roof and made the fuel tank more streamlined with the rest of the carbody.
-Aside from these changes the F2 varied little from the FT using the same frame and remained at around 50-feet in length.
-Additionally, its weight of 115 remained the same as the former model.
+Aside from these differences the F2 varied little from the FT sporting the same frame and remained at around 50-feet in length.
+Finally, its weight of 115 tons remained the same as the former model.

-Perhaps because the F3 was already in production at the time the F2 was developed (and was one of the most successful in the series with upwards of 2,000 built), few railroads purchased the model (74 A units and 30 B units were ultimately built).
-However, seven Class Is did try the F2 including the Atlantic & East Carolina Railway (2), Atlantic Coast Line (24 A/B units), Boston & Maine (21 A/B units), Burlington (10), Rock Island (12), Minneapolis & St. Louis (2 As, 1 B), New York Central (2), and Southern (2).
+Since Electro-Motive's popular F3 was already in production (and was one of the most successful in the series with upwards of 2,000 built), few railroads purchased the F2.
+When the company ended the line just (74 A units and 30 B units had been manufactured.
+Seven Class Is did end up purchasing the F2 including the small Atlantic & East Carolina Railway (2), Atlantic Coast Line (24 A/B units), Boston & Maine (21 A/B units), Burlington (10), Rock Island (12), Minneapolis & St. Louis (2 As, 1 B), New York Central (2), and Southern (2).
 Additionally, Mexican carrier Ferrocarriles Nacionales de México also purchased 14 A and B units, the only foreign railroad to purchase the model.

-Remember that because the Electro-Motive Division did not establish its General Motors Diesel division, located in London, Ontario until 1949 Canadian lines never had the opportunity to purchase early F models.
-This changed, however, when the F7 was released in 1959 giving both the Canadian National and Canadian Pacific a chance to purchase EMD's cab units.
-Many F2s remained in service for many years but today, as mentioned above, all were scrapped before any could be preserved for posterity.
+Keep in mind that because the Electro-Motive Division did not establish its General Motors Diesel division, located in London, Ontario until 1949 Canadian lines never had the opportunity to purchase early F models.
+This changed, however, when the F7 was released, which gave Canadian National, Canadian Pacific, and others the opportunity to purchase EMD's cab models.
+The first began rolling out of the London plant in 1951.
+Many F2s remained in service for many years but today, as mentioned above, all were scrapped before any could be saved for posterity.
 For technical data regarding the EMD F2 please click here.
-Also, for information about EMD's F series please refer to the chart below.